 Another major myth when it comes to loose and fun slot machines in Vegas is that the RTP reflects the payout you will receive.
 While that’s partially true, the payback percentage is a number defined in the long term.
 For example, a slot machine with a payback of 96% will pay back 96c on the dollar, but over the long run.
 There are many other factors involved as well as luck that play into the payback percentage.
 Remember – no game guarantees a win.
 Even blackjack’s got an RTP of 98%, but can you win each hand against the dealer?
 No chance.

 Never believe those players who tell you that you can spot the machine’s payback percentage just by looking at it.
 Keep in mind that slots have simulated reel stops on each spin, and you can’t tell how high the percentage goes per spin.
-That’s completely different than poker machines, who are obligated to have one number for each possible result in a hand.
-Slot machines are much more random, so you can’t tell how much one pays just by looking at it.
+That’s completely different than poker machines, which are obligated to have one number for each possible result in hand.
+Slot machines are much more random, so you can’t tell how much one pays just by looking at them.
 It’s impossible.

-There are plenty of other myths surrounding the best paying slots in Vegas.
+There are plenty of other myths surrounding the best-paying slots in Vegas.
 None of them are true, of course, so don’t believe everything you hear or say in Vegas.